uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 The information presented in this D.G. is related to Safety & Security and to the Binding Itinerary.
 In case of Binding itinerary, the information entered must include the list of codes of the countries between the Office of Departure and the Office of Destination.
-If more information is available about the countries visited by the means of transport since it's first place of loading until the last place of unloading, it should also be added for Safety & Security purpose only.
+If more information is available about the countries visited by the means of transport since its first place of loading until the last place of unloading, it should also be added for Safety & Security purpose only.

 **Technical Description**